rancher/rancher.github.io/rancher/v1.4/en/cli/index.md

 1. During `rancher config`, you'll set the Rancher URL and API keys.
 If there are multiple environments, then you will select a specific environment.
 2. You can set environment variables for the same values, which would override the values set in `rancher config`.
-3. If you decide to pass in values directly into the Rancher command, those values would be used for the Rancher command over any over values.
+3. If you decide to pass in values directly into the Rancher command, those values would be used for the Rancher command over any other values.

 #### Using Rancher Config